LCC-CIT/CS233JS-CourseMaterials/CS233JS_GettingStarted.md

 **To be successful in this course you will need:**

-- At least two modern Web Browsers like [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Chrome](https://www.google.com/chrome/).
+- A Web Browser like [Firefox](https://www.mozilla.org/en-US/firefox/new/), [Chrome](https://www.google.com/chrome/) or [Safari](https://www.apple.com/safari/).
 - [Adobe Reader](http://get.adobe.com/reader/) for reading PDF files
-- Software for Word processing and viewing PowerPoint slides such as [MS Office](http://www.microsoftstore.com/store/msusa/en_US/cat/All-Office/categoryID.69403900?icid=Office_365_subnav_22092015_All_Office&s_kwcid=AL!4249!3!82552207853!e!!g!!microsoft office&WT.mc_id=pointitsem+Google+Adwords+5+-+Office+15+Suites&ef_id=UsDFgAAAAHy-iVuM:20160104142119:s), [OpenOffice.org](http://download.openoffice.org/) or [GoogleDocs](https://www.google.com/accounts/ServiceLogin?service=writely&passive=1209600&continue=http://docs.google.com/&followup=http://docs.google.com/&ltmpl=homepage)
+- Software for editing Word documents and for viewing PowerPoint slides such as [MS Office](https://help.lanecc.edu/TDClient/389/Portal/KB/ArticleDet?ID=5328), [LibreOffice](https://www.libreoffice.org/) or [GoogleDocs](https://www.google.com/accounts/ServiceLogin?service=writely&passive=1209600&continue=http://docs.google.com/&followup=http://docs.google.com/&ltmpl=homepage) .
-- A code editor, [VisualStudio Code](https://code.visualstudio.com) which can run on MacOS, Windows or Linux.
+- [VisualStudio Code](https://code.visualstudio.com), a code editor which can run on MacOS, Windows or Linux.
-- An FTP client for uploading files to a web server,  [FileZilla](https://filezilla-project.org) for Mac OS, Windows and Linux is reccomended, alternatively, you could use [CoreFTP](http://coreftp.com) for Windows, or [CyberDuck](https://cyberduck.io) for Mac OS.
+-  [FileZilla](https://filezilla-project.org), an FTP client for uploading files to a web server which can run on Mac OS, Windows and Linux, or any other FTP client.